InolMax/InterstellarX/README.md

 .exe file for Windows
 On phones, you can run it using the source code in the Pydroid 3 IDE after importing the necessary libraries in the pip section of Pydroid 3.
 It is too difficult to build on phones due to the use of the PySyde6 library Not tested by other people, may have errors in operation or in the output parameters.
-I am not an experienced programmer, so the code consists of one script (python - 743 lines), poorly readable and not expandable, any, even minor, improvement will be difficult to implement.
+I am not an experienced programmer, so the code consists of one script, poorly readable and not expandable, any, even minor, improvement will be difficult to implement.
 May not work accurately at high speeds, since the correction for the relativistic effect is taken into account only as a coefficient for the speed when flying without fuel.

 Possible problems: